pulcher/reinforcement-learning-for-robotics/README.md

   <img src=".images/rl-for-robotics-thumbnail-play.png" alt="Reinforcement Learning for Robotics" height="500">
 </a>

+> If you are looking for the workshop/webinar version of this demo, please use this repository: [github.com/ShawnHymel/workshop-reinforcement-learning-for-robotics](https://github.com/ShawnHymel/workshop-reinforcement-learning-for-robotics/)

 ## Installation

 Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Make sure it is running before continuing to the next step.